SergiGomez/avitodemand/README.md

 # Kaggle - Avito Demand Prediction Challenge

-Link to the website: https://www.kaggle.com/c/avito-demand-prediction/
+Link to the Kaggle challenge: https://www.kaggle.com/c/avito-demand-prediction/

 When selling used goods online, a combination of tiny, nuanced details in a product description can make a big difference in drumming up interest.